logzly. Tech Unplugged

 Step 8: Review and Adjust Monthly

 Minimalism isn’t a one‑time project; it’s a habit.
 At the end of each month, glance at your device usage stats (most phones have a built‑in screen‑time report).
-Identify any new apps that have crept in and repeat the declutter process.
-Small, regular tweaks keep the system lean.
+Spot any new apps that have crept in and repeat the declutter process.
+Small, regular tweaks keep the system lean and effective.

 The Payoff